 Seattle Coffee Works

-Just up the street from Pike Place Market, this coffee bar, tasting room and roastery offers a range of single-origin and direct-trade coffees.
-Split into two factions, the “express bar” is great for grab-and-go joe, while the adjoining “slow bar” encourages customers to get geeky and experiment with variables such as origin, extraction and brew method.
+Just up the street from Pike Place Market, this coffee bar, tasting room and roastery offers a range of single-origin coffees—some brewed on a Seattle-made Trifecta machine.
+Check out the “slow bar” cupping lab, where they encourage customers to play with their coffee.

 Victrola Coffee Roasters